-Afghans who helped the West left in limbo as evacuation turns chaotic
+Afghans who helped the U.S. and its allies left in limbo as evacuation turns chaotic

 Western governments have struggled to coordinate an evacuation response as media organizations, nongovernmental organizations and defense firms attempt to secure flights for their own staffs.
 German, French and American missions will try to evacuate their own nationals first, creating anxiety and confusion about who will ultimately get out of the country, the official said.

-The United States had moved “all embassy personnel” to the airport as of late Sunday, State Department spokesman Ned Price said, and would be accelerating the evacuation of thousands of Afghans eligible for Special Immigrant Visas, nearly 2,000 of whom have already arrived in the United States over the past two weeks.
+The United States had moved “all embassy personnel” to the airport as of late Sunday, State Department spokesman Ned Price said, and would be accelerating the evacuation of thousands of Afghans eligible for SIV, 2,000 of whom have already arrived in the United States over the past two weeks.

-Acting ambassador Ross Wilson had not left Afghanistan as of Monday morning, said a U.S. official.

-British Ambassador Laurie Bristow stayed behind on Sunday to process visas for Afghan interpreters who had worked for Britain.
+A U.S. Air Force C-17 Globemaster III that left Kabul late Sunday was filled with hundreds of Afghan civilians hanging onto cargo straps on the floor, according to photographs shared by the publication Defense One, which said 640 civilians were on board.

 About 300 British passport holders managed to depart Afghanistan on Sunday, Wallace told BBC on Monday.

-Wallace added that the embassy expects to help roughly another 1,500 people leave in the coming days.
+Wallace said the embassy expects to help roughly another 1,500 people leave in the coming days.

 Germany’s defense ministry had dispatched two military planes to Kabul to make airlifts to Tashkent, the capital of neighboring Uzbekistan, the Defense Ministry said on Monday.
 The evacuees would then be picked up by civilian aircraft.